The /etc/hosts, /etc/resolv.conf, and /etc/nsswitch.conf Files

 The answer is the wrong mapping of the resource and IP address.
 We mapped the website google.com with an IP address that doesn't serve it.

-The system follows the same process every time you access a resource using its name.
+The system follows the same process each time you access a resource using its name.
 It first checks the /etc/hosts file to know the associated IP address.
-If it doesn't find an entry for the name, it uses the DNS server to know the IP address associated with the name.
+If it doesn't find an entry for the name, it uses the DNS server to get the IP address associated with the name.

 Using the DNS server

-A system sends a query to the DNS server for a resource only if it does not find an entry for that resource in the /etc/hosts file.
-It always gives priority to the /etc/hosts file over the DNS server.
+A system sends a query to the DNS server for a resource when it does not find an entry for that resource in the /etc/hosts file.
+In the name resolution process, the /etc/hosts file has higher priority than the DNS server.

 Linux uses the /etc/resolv.conf file to store the DNS server's IP address.
 It updates this file from network connections.